What is truth in Christianity, how it’s anchored in God, why we expect truth, and why we (sometimes) don’t want truth.

 “Your word is truth.”
 (John 17:17)

 Truth is tethered to the character of God.
 Truth is not simply a description of what is real, but is anchored in God’s personality, attributes, and nature.
-You and I cannot escape our skin.
+You and I cannot escape our own skin.
 In the same way, God cannot escape what is true.
 Because that is a fundamental part of his being.

-Therefore, God determines what truth is.
 He defines what up is, where the bottom of the ocean is, where we came from, and where we are going when we die.
-All other methods of learning whether in the sciences or in theology is an attempt to discover what is plain as day to the God who created everything (Genesis 1:1) and upholds the universe by his word (Hebrews 1:3).
+All other methods of learning, whether in the sciences or in theology, is an attempt to discover what is plain as day to the God who created everything (Genesis 1:1) and upholds the universe by his word (Hebrews 1:3).

 “So that he who blesses himself in the land shall bless himself by the God of truth, and he who takes an oath in the land shall swear by the God of truth; because the former troubles are forgotten and are hidden from my eyes.”
 Isaiah 65:16 (emphasis mine)

-Everyone expects truth.
-That’s why nearly every segment of society vilifies any form of hypocrisy, or pretend truth.
-Nobody respects a faker.
+Everyone expects the truth.
+That’s why nearly every segment of society vilifies any form of hypocrisy or pretense of truth.

 People may say things like ‘truth is relative’ or ‘every person has their own truth’, but nobody really believes that consistently.
 Those who may declare ‘truth is relative’ are the same people who get offended when someone insults them, steals from them, sleeps with their spouse, or otherwise breaks faith with them.
 It’s because they want truth in their dealings with other people.
 In fact, we all want the same thing: truth in our relationships.

 The reason for this is simple.
 God created human beings in his likeness (Genesis 1:27).
 Because he is truth and we’re made in his image, we have a longing for truth in our bones.
-We expect truth from each other and we respect truth when we see it.
+We expect truth from each other, and we respect truth when we see it.

 “So God created man in his own image, in the image of God he created him; male and female he created them.”
 (Genesis 1:27)

 Though we may expect truth from other people, humans have a complicated relationship with truth.
 After the Fall (when Adam & Eve rebelled against God in Genesis 3), every person fell into a pattern of sin against our Creator.
-One of those sins in dishonesty (Exodus 20:16, Colossians 3:9).
+One of those sins is dishonesty (Exodus 20:16, Colossians 3:9).

 So though we may affirm honesty is the best policy and reject all forms of fakery (in theory), we ourselves find it difficult to keep everything on the level.
 We lie to each other and to ourselves.
 Sometimes we lie to gain an advantage, sometimes for fun, and sometimes there’s no good reason.
 Lying is simply a part of fallen human experience….though we know better.